igorua/commercetools-demo-site/README.md

     * Does not "burn" the real project name key for the hopefully acquired customer.
 Keys cannot be changed and cannot be re-used.
   3. Don't add the sample dataset (it does only work well with specific language / country setups)
   4. Navigate to "Settings" and:
-    * in Tab "International": configure just one language (preferably English, [see this issue in the demo storefront](https://github.com/sphereio/commercetools-sunrise-java/issues/342)), country, currency and zone (it's not likely that you will import multilanguage, multichannel data in a sales demo and you can still do that later if you want)
+    * in Tab "International": configure just one language, country, currency and zone (it's not likely that you will import multilanguage, multichannel data in a sales demo and you can still do that later if you want)
     * in Tab "Taxes": add a Tax Category named "default", give that one Rate named "default" and set "included in price" if your prices are gross prices.
     * in Tab "Shipping Methods": Add a Shipping Method with the `name` of a carrier the prospect currently offers (or more).
 Set it as default.
       * Add one Zone Rate
         * Add one Price with a "free above" setting (the structure has three levels of nesting)
-    * In Tab "General" _disable_ all HTML editor checkboxes (otherwise you risk breaking the layout when typing stuff yourself)
   5. Navigate to "Developers" and
     * in Tab "Product Types", create a product type named "default", e.g. named "Standard Product"
       * for simple demos, it's easier to use a big "catch all attributes" product type definition.
 Better spend your time to model that one correctly than in differentiating types that then all just have plain String fields.